amplitude/experiment-evaluation/README.md

 ### `evaluation-core`

 The core evaluation engine with public data types exposed.
 Used by other kotlin mulitplatform modules/libraries and JVM targets.
+This code is pure multiplatform kotlin, without any dependencies.

 ### `evaluation-interop`